PDrifting/CBookDraft/book.markdown

   // };

   // The correct method to initialise this union would be as follows.
 This removes
-  // the obfuscation of assignment and ensures if order changes in the anonymous
+  // the obfuscation of assignment and ensures if the order changes in the anonymous
   // struct the initialisation will still be valid reducing refactoring issues in
   // larger programs.